Ibn Al Hytham Islamic School

 Ibn-Al-Hytham Islamic School is a government-recognised expatriate institution in the Kingdom of Bahrain catering to education while adhering to the tenets of Islam.

 Islamic ideology guides the school in all aspects of its activities.
 It has 250 teachers and more than 2500 students.
-It is a private school.
+It is a private school with over 120 classrooms and all necessary facilities.
+It was established in 1985.

 Campus

 The school has two campuses; one in the capital city of Manama(L.K.G to H.K.G) and one in the village of Maqsha(1 to 12).
 Girls and boys study in separate blocks and strict Islamic discipline is followed.